Bolesław III Wrymouth: Christianization of Western Pomerania

 In 1127 the first pagan rebellions began to take place.
 These were due to both the large tribute imposed by Poland as well as a plague that descended on Pomerania, which was blamed on Christianity.
 The rebellions were largely instigated by the old pagan priests, who had not come to terms with their new circumstances.
 Wartislaw I confronted these uprisings with some success, but was unable to prevent several insurgent raids into Polish territory.
 Because of this Bolesław prepared a massive punitive expedition that may have spoiled all the earlier accomplishments of the missionary work by Bishop Otto.
 Thanks to Otto's diplomacy, direct confrontation was avoided and in 1128 he embarked on another mission to Pomerania.
 Wartislaw I greeted Otto at Demmin with some Polish knights.
 This time more pressure was applied to the territories west of the Oder River, i.e. Usedom, Wolgast and Gützkow, which weren't under Polish suzerainty.
 The final stage of the mission returned to Szczecin, Wolin and Kamień.
 The Christianization of Pomerania is considered one of the greatest accomplishments of Bolesław's Pomeranian policy.

-In 1129 Bolesław concluded with Niels, King of Denmark an alliance directed against Wartislaw I and the attempts of Lothair III, King of Germany to subordinate Western Pomerania.
+In late 1120s Bolesław concluded an alliance with King Niels of Denmark, directed against Wartislaw I and the attempts of Lothair III, King of Germany to subordinate Western Pomerania.
+Around 1128, Niels' son Magnus married Ryksa, Bolesław's eldest daughter.
 In retaliation for the sack of Płock by Wartislaw I in 1128, Polish-Danish troops took the Western Pomeranian islands of Wolin and Usedom.

 At end of the 1120s Bolesław began to implement an ecclesiastical organization of Pomerania.
 Gdańsk Pomerania was added to the Diocese of Włocławek, known at the time as the Kujavian Diocese.
 A strip of borderland north of Noteć was split between the Diocese of Gniezno and Diocese of Poznan.
 The bulk of Pomerania was, however, made an independent Pomeranian bishopric (whose first bishop, Adalbert, was one of the participants in the missionary expedition and former Polish royal chaplain), set up in the territory of the Duchy of Pomerania in 1140, and, after Bolesław died in 1138, the duchy became independent of Poland.